 The primary criteria of teaching, research/creative activity, and service shall be assessed for retention, promotion, and tenure in terms of standards incorporating both the quantity and quality of work achieved.
 Departmental RPT Statements shall identify types of evidence to be used as means of assessing quantity and quality appropriate to the discipline or profession.

-Any departmental expectation of accomplishment of or potential for obtaining external funding support (and the rationale for imposing such expectation) shall be described with particularity in the departmental statement.
+Any departmental expectation of accomplishment of or potential for obtaining external funding support (and the rationale for imposing such expectation) shall be described with particularity in the departmental Statement.

-In carrying out their duties in teaching, research/other creative activity and service, faculty members are expected to demonstrate the ability and willingness to perform as responsible members of the faculty, as defined in the Code of Faculty Rights and Responsibilities (Policy 6-316).
-Assessments of teaching, research/other creative activity and service may consider the candidate's conduct as a responsible member of the faculty.
+In carrying out their duties in teaching, research/ creative activity and service, faculty members are expected to demonstrate the ability and willingness to perform as responsible members of the faculty, as defined in the Code of Faculty Rights and Responsibilities (Policy 6-316).
+Assessments of teaching, research/ creative activity, and service may consider the candidate's conduct as a responsible member of the faculty.

 Standards.
 Insistence upon the highest attainable standards for faculty members is essential for the maintenance of the quality of the University as an institution dedicated to the discovery as well as the assimilation and transmission of knowledge.
 Departmental RPT Statements and the decisions based upon them shall emphasize the University's commitment to the achievement and maintenance of academic excellence.

-Teaching and research/other creative activity.
-For granting of tenure, it is indispensable that there be a cumulative record demonstrating sustained effectiveness in each of the two areas of teaching and research/other creative activity, and additionally, excellence in a combination of those areas.
+Teaching and research/ creative activity.
+For granting of tenure, it is indispensable that there be a cumulative record demonstrating sustained effectiveness in each of the two areas of teaching and research/ creative activity, and additionally, excellence in a combination of those areas.
 This set of requirements may be met through articulation and application of departmental standards that require either (i) effectiveness in one area and excellence in the other, or (ii) effectiveness in each area and combined achievements in the two areas that taken overall constitute excellence.
 Departments shall select, clearly articulate, and apply the selected standards in a manner that is appropriate to the characteristics and standards of the discipline and the intended roles of faculty members within the department.
 A department may select standards higher than these minimum requirements if clearly described in the departmental RPT Statement.
 For retention during the probationary period, the record for the two areas must demonstrate reasonable potential for meeting the standards established for tenure.
 For promotion in rank, the record for the two areas must demonstrate continuing professional growth at a level appropriate to the particular rank.
 Departmental RPT Statements shall clearly describe the standards applicable for each rank.

 University, professional, and public service.
 Recognition shall be accorded faculty members for the quality and extent of their public service.
 Demonstration of effective service at a level appropriate to rank is essential for retention, promotion, and tenure.
 A department may select higher standards if clearly described in the departmental RPT Statement.